 4. Discussion

 Our study confirms that subpopulations of D. langeanus in warmer and drier conditions have lower ψb for germination, indicating that germination responses to water stress show intraspecific variation along local microclimatic gradients of water availability.
 Although intraspecific trait variation has been previously stated to be strongly driven by microenvironmental heterogeneity (Westerband, Funk and Barton, 2021), this is the first time that within-population variation at the microscale level has been reported for regeneration traits.
-The fact that this variation aligns with a gradient of water stress supports that ψb is a functional trait with potential implications for individual fitness and species occurrence patterns at the local scale.
+The fact that this variation aligns with a gradient of water stress supports that ψb might be a functional trait with potential implications for individual fitness and species occurrence patterns at the local scale.

 The higher germination we observed in after ripened seeds across all water potential treatments supports that a low level of dormancy in fresh D. langeanus seeds is alleviated by a short period of after-ripening (35 days).
 Seeds drastically changed their germination responses in a month, suggesting notable ecological implications of rainfall timing (Levine, Mceachern and Cowan, 2011) in alpine water-limited environments.
 If rain episodes occur concurrently with dispersal, or shortly thereafter, the dormant part of the seed population will fail to germinate despite the moistened soils and favourable temperatures.
 Our results indicate a type of developmental delay (Tuljapurkar, 1990; Tuljapurkar and Wiener, 2000) which has been interpreted as a type of bet-hedging in face of unpredictable disturbances (Venable and Brown, 1988; Gremer and Venable, 2014), such as potential dry-autumn years that could result in high seedling mortality.
 Bet-hedging has been observed in other habitats with high climate variation and found advantageous during drought events (Evans and Dennehy, 2014; Lampei, Metz and Tielbörger, 2017).
 If rain episodes happen a month after dispersal, when drought risk can be predicted to be lower due to the closeness of winter, most of the seed population will be able to germinate, and to respond appropriately to microscale soil water stress.
-These results highlight how a short after ripening period can have a major functional impact in seeds regeneration in the field.(Roach and Wulff, 1987)
+These results highlight how a short after ripening period can have a major functional impact in seeds regeneration in the field.

+Maternal or transgenerational effects, here included with seed mass as a proxy, have been previously reported to have an important role in seed germination responses (reviewed in (Roach and Wulff, 1987).
+In our study, seed mass did not significantly affect germination responses nor germination ψb, although we did find a correlation between subpopulations from warmer microhabitats having also heavier seeds.
+Our results suggest a differential level of maternal influence, potentially habitat or scale related; while other results reported in the literature show contradictory results with both lighter (Kikuzawa and Koyama, 1999; Merino-Martín et al., 2017; Gya et al., 2023) and heavier (Kidson and Westoby, 2000; Gelviz-Gelvez et al., 2020) seeds showing positive response to drought.